Bananas (film): Development

 According to an interview in the notes of the film's DVD release, Allen said that there is absolutely no blood in the film (even during executions) because he wanted to keep the light comedic tone of the film intact.

 Allen and Lasser had been married from 1966 to 1970 and were divorced at the time the film was made.

 The verdict in Mellish's legal case is portrayed as the headline story of a Roger Grimsby newscast.
 Included in the scene is a parody television advertisement for New Testament cigarettes with a Catholic priest (Dan Frazer) promoting the fictitious brand while performing the sacrament of the Eucharist.
 The movie received a C (condemned) classification from the National Catholic Office for Motion Pictures because of the spoof.

 Original title

 The film was originally titled El Weirdo.
 The film's screenwriters Woody Allen and Mickey Rose wrote the first 40 pages of the film under the title El Weirdo and submitted it to a producer who rejected it.
 In the year 1971, a different producer released the completed film under a new title, Bananas.

+Budget and filming

+According to a July 1970 Los Angeles Herald Examiner article, Bananas cost $1.7 million and was the first of a three-picture deal Allen had with United Artists.
+A riot scene involving 2,000 students was shot at Queens Community College in New York.

+The scene where musicians appear to play instruments in pantomime at General Vargas's dinner was not originally planned; the rented instruments had not arrived on set, and Allen decided the miming fit the film's tone.

+According to Julian Fox's biography Woody: Movies from Manhattan, the film originally had a different ending in which Fielding, invited to make a revolutionary speech at Columbia University, would emerge from an explosion in blackface.
+Co-editor Ralph Rosenblum convinced Allen to change it.